teejee2008/timeshift/README.md

 - Since installing a new linux distribution also formats your root partition you need to save your snapshots on a separate linux partition for this to work.
 - It is recommended to include hidden items in home directory by selecting the option "*Include  Hidden Items*" from *Settings* > *Users*.

+### Post Restore Hooks

+- Scripts can be run at the end of a restore job for anything that may need to be done prior to rebooting.
+The location for these scripts is `/etc/timeshift/restore-hooks.d`.
+Note: the script(s) will be run from the restored filesystem.

 ## Supported System Configurations

 - **Normal** - OS installed on non-encrypted partitions